 Are the Galapagos Islands LGBTQIA+ friendly?

-Since Ecuador became the fifth country in South America to legalise same-sex marriage in 2008, the Galapagos Islands have emerged as one of the friendliest destinations in the world for LGBTQIA+ (lesbian, gay, bisexual, transgender, queer, intersex, and asexual) travellers.
+Since Ecuador became the fifth country in South America to legalize same-sex marriage in 2008, the Galapagos Islands have emerged as one of the friendliest destinations in the world for LGBTQIA+ (lesbian, gay, bisexual, transgender, queer, intersex, and asexual) travelers.
 This significant decision not only represents the country's changing social attitudes towards members of the LGBTQIA+ community but also its legal stance with more and more laws being passed awarding the same level of protection traditionally only granted to heterosexual individuals and couples.

 This has seen the Galapagos Islands become a safe space for members of the LGBTQIA+ community to travel to in recent years with little to no aggression or stigma, passive or otherwise, shown towards same-sex couples expressing public displays of affection.
-However, there are exceptions to the rule, especially among the older generations but generally, LGBTQIA+ travellers are wholeheartedly supported and welcomed to the Galapagos Islands and don't need to be discreet or feel confined in any way.
+However, there are exceptions to the rule, especially among the older generations but generally, LGBTQIA+ travelers are wholeheartedly supported and welcomed to the Galapagos Islands and don't need to be discreet or feel confined in any way.

 Queer culture in the Galapagos Islands